surbhii25/surbhii25/README.md

 ## About Me 👋
 I'm Surbhi, Student at 👩🏻‍💻 Netaji Subhas Institute of Technology pursuing Bachelor of Engineering (B.E.) in Electronics and Communication Engineering.
 I am a tech enthusiast.
 I love to code and see myself as a Software Engineer in my later career.
+I'm always looking to work with people that are hopeless idealists like me, as well as who are interested in creating and working on cool, interesting, and meaningful projects!
+Shoot me [an e-mail](mailto:surbhi.ec18@nsut.ac.in) if that sounds like your cup of tea. :coffee: